-TuffCrowd Entertainment, Rise Together, and Broadway West Announce 'Rise Together,' a Show Written and Directed by South LA Artist Halla
+TuffCrowd Entertainment and Rise Together Announce 'Rise Together' a Show Written and Directed by South LA Artist Halla

 Groundbreaking Original Theater Show to Debut One Night Only at the Globe Theatre in Downtown Los Angeles

 LOS ANGELES, Aug.
-10, 2021 /PRNewswire/ -- Today, TuffCrowd Entertainment and Rise Together, in partnership with Broadway West, announced a one-night-only poetry and music show written and directed by South LA artist Halla.
+10, 2021 /PRNewswire/ -- Today, TuffCrowd Entertainment and Rise Together, in partnership with Broadway West, announced a one-night-only poetry and music show written and directed by South L.A. artist Halla.
 The show, named "Rise Together," is on Thursday, Aug.
 26, at the Globe Theatre in Downtown Los Angeles.
 Doors will open at 6 p.m. and the event will begin at 7 p.m.
 The program will feature social justice themes and a diverse cast and crew, all working to show how Angelenos can come together to overcome the crises this city faces.

 "Halla is a phenom," said Craig Greiwe, co-founder of Rise Together.
 "From the first time we saw his work, we knew we wanted a partnership.
 His ability to bring passion, poetry, music, and put together a theatrical experience unlike any other is incredible.
 We have been campaigning for months to show the people of Los Angeles that the future is in their hands, and Halla's show is another powerful step in that journey."

-The "Rise Together" music and poetry show will highlight powerful storytelling about what's really happening in Los Angeles, and the opportunity for its people to change the course of the city, for the better, together.
+The "Rise Together" music and poetry show will highlight powerful storytelling about what's really happening in Los Angeles and the opportunity for its people to change the course of the city, for the better, together.

 "There's a lot that's wrong in Los Angeles, but there's also a lot that's right, starting with its people," said Halla.
 "I am excited to bring the community a show that not only shines a light on what's really happening but what we can all do about it.
 Social justice isn't just a cause, it's a goal — and Rise Together is working to help make it a reality."

-For the first time in LA's history, Angelenos will have an opportunity for change in unprecedented ways.
+For the first time in L.A.'s history, Angelenos will have an opportunity for change in unprecedented ways.
 Due to the date change in the upcoming election, new voters will outnumber previous voters by a 2:1 margin — which means there is an opportunity for more voices at the ballot box and an opportunity to reform this city.

 "This is exactly the type of event we need more of," said Marcus Lovingood, founder of Broadway West.
 "Our organization was founded to promote artistry and community engagement.
 This powerful show is the best demonstration of that come to life."